Setting you up for a great future

 Protect yourself financially.
 Should you keep the house?
 What should you do about health insurance?
 Do you still want your soon to be ex-spouse as your power of attorney?
 Who should manage your children’s inheritance should you pass away?
 Have you closed all your joint debt?
 We’ll guide you through scenarios you haven’t considered and connect you to any resources needed.

 Calculate current expenses and assets.
 Working with your attorney, we can help you account for all your monthly expenses to help prepare your financial affidavit.
 This is more than your mortgage and food bills.
-It’s entertainment, healthcare travel and home maintenance.
+It’s entertainment, healthcare, travel and home maintenance.
 Plus, all the expenses for your children.
 Your marital balance statement will include all your assets from cash to pensions to business interest as well as any debt.

 SettleSmart℠.
 Does the proposed agreement make sense for the long haul?
 We help you and your attorney make this decision by looking at either a written offer you have received or are considering making, as well as the tax implications of it, so you understand exactly what you would get.
 Perhaps you’d be better off taking one asset over another or, by showing you how this agreement will play out in real life, you can decide if you’re ready to settle or if it’s worth the extra time, money and “life cost” to continue negotiations.